Transverse electric waves in Bandos-Lechner-Sorokin-Townsend nonlinear electrodynamics: TE waves polarized perpendicular to a constant magnetic field background

 The above are our results for the TE$_1$ wave polarized perpendicular to a constant transverse magnetic field in a parallel-plate waveguide in BLST electrodynamics.
 Eq. \eqref{om'Bx} shows that the cutoff frequency of TE$_1$ mode

-is independent of the external field $\bB'_0$ but deceases with the amplitude of TE$_1$ wave $A$.
+is independent of the external field $\bB'_0$ but decreases with the amplitude $A$ of the TE$_1$ wave.
 The amplitude of the TE$_0$ mode is $\tT^{-1}Ak_{\|}B'_0/4$ times the amplitude of the TE$_1$ mode.
 As implied by Eqs. \eqref{vpvgBx} and \eqref{VBx}, the phase velocity decreases with the strength of external magnetic field and the amplitude of TE$_1$ wave, while the group velocity decreases with the strength of external magnetic field but increases with the amplitude of TE$_1$ wave.
+Combining Eqs. \eqref{vpvgBx} and \eqref{VBx}, we find